Product Docs

 But these images are not the same.
 The following command will give you a glimpse of their differences:

-And you’ll notice that the :distroless version is significantly smaller, because it doesn’t carry along all the software necessary to build the application.
-More important than size, however, is the smaller attack surface that results in less CVEs.
+You’ll notice that the :distroless version is significantly smaller, because it doesn’t carry along all the software necessary to build the application.
+More important than size, however, is the smaller attack surface that results in fewer CVEs.